inversoft/prime-transformer/README.md

 Prime Transformer is a BBCode parser and transformation library.
 Additional implementations may be added support additional source or target markup languages.
 The parser returns a light weight document object model of the source BBCode consisting mostly of index values and offsets that can be utilized by the transformer.

+Prime Transformer is actively developed and is being utilized in high performance commercial products.

 ##### Example:

 ```java